Daiquiri Cocktail Bundt Cake

 My Daiquiri bundt Cake is a simple and delicious cake perfect for gatherings, parties or just a nice snack with a cup of tea.
 It also tastes amazing served with a cocktail!

 The daiquiri cake is a special cake and one that I make for myself for a weekend treat and even for my birthday last year.
 The light sponge and limey and zesty flavour of the cake makes it a perfect for a spring bake.
+The moist Bundt cake really holds the Daiquiri flavour well.
+Bundt cakes are also really good for turning into drizzle cakes.

 The Daiquiri bundt Cake recipe